aufdemrand/spacewalk.css/README.md

 # spacewalk.css

-Spacewalk.css is a modern and lightweight CSS library for clean, functional UIs.
+A simple, modern CSS framework for building HUDs.